JehanKheller/LandingPage-Andrezza_Mao_Pe_e_Cuidados/README.md

 # HairSync

 ## 💻 Project
-This is a landing page project to benefit the Andrezza - Mão Pé & Care establishment.
+This is a landing page project to benefit the Andrezza - Mão Pé & Cuidados establishment.

 Its purpose is to help publicize the establishment's image and services and bring the public closer.